Hitman007/FastRegister/README.md

-One of the problems with wordpress is the registration process, is that it is very cumbersome.
+One of the problems with wordpress is the registration process.
+It is that it is very cumbersome.
 Which goes:

 1. Direct the user to the registration form.
 2. Send the user a random password based on their email.